MicahElliott/flowrist/README.md

 most important ~16, you can then put the lowest 4 somewhere really bad without concern, but then you've got a few semi-important letters with nowhere to go.
 This was the case for `b` and `y` (and kinda `g`).
-I tried several spots, but No matter where you put them, there's going to be workarounds needed.
-Where they landed is simply the least bad.
+I tried several spots, but no matter where you put them, there's going to be workarounds needed.
+Where they landed iws simply the least bad.
+Comparing the `b` location to Colemak, I find Flowrist

 It was challenging to separately fit both a _repeat_ and _magic_ key, for cognitive load, and lack of real estate.
 I found that a single key (I call